MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/insider/deploy/user-choice.md

 A local administrator on the device can go to **File** > **Account** > **Update Channel** to change to a different channel.

-### I see there's a policy named "Show the option for Office Insider".
+### I see there's a policy named "Show the option for Microsoft 365 Insider".
 How is that policy different?

-Yes, there's another policy, named *Show the option for Office Insider*, that's found under User Configuration\Policies\Administrative Templates\Microsoft Office 2016\Miscellaneous.
+Yes, there's another policy, named *Show the option for Microsoft 365 Insider*, that's found under User Configuration\Policies\Administrative Templates\Microsoft Office 2016\Miscellaneous.
 If you set that policy to Enabled, users will see an **Office Insider** option under **File** > **Account**.

 There are the two basic differences with that policy: